zeroInterest/zeroInterest.github.io/_posts/amazon-web-scraping/2021-06-21-scraping-amazon-reviews-and-analysing-their-sentiment.md

 Finally, we also preprocess the extracted date, since it incorporates information about the country in which the product was reviewed and the rating, which is in format X out of 5.0 where we only want X, which is the rating given by the reviewer (a number between 1 and 5).

+**Note:** Usually before adapting the code for multiple products it's important to double check that other pages follow the same structure

 ```r
 # product codes of items we want to extract should be specified here
 product_codes <- c()